LAsoul88/courtfolio/README.md

 Attempting to line up the Message and Name fields on the contact form.
 This will take more research and I might utilize a css framework to accomplish this task.

 Started working on setting up the resume button in the nav.
 I want the button to download my resume when clicked.
 While my initial solution of setting an href and download prop on an <a> element, it returns a message of no file available when clicked.
 I'm thinking this is an issue with the path being accessed when attempting to download.

+10/20/23
+Finally got the pdf download working.
+I was missing two things that prevented proper functioning:
+1. Webpack configuration for reading pdfs.
+A simple add of 'pdf' to the regex for the 'file-loader' test.
+2. A module declaration for '*.pdf' in a separate typing file as well as a "typeRoots" entry in the tsconfig.json file like this:
+{
+  "compilerOptions": {
+    "typeRoots": ["src/types"],
+  }
+}